chippy1402/obsidian-otd-photo/README.md

 - Use it for habit tracking, visual memory, travel journals, etc.
 - Things to do,
 - Add more Gallery Options
+- Look at making this Ios compliant at the moment not compatable with mobiles!

 ---